 The Company is subject to U.S. federal, state and local, and foreign governmental laws and regulations relating to the protection of the environment, including those governing the discharge of pollutants into the air and water, the management and disposal of hazardous substances and wastes, the clean-up of contaminated sites and the maintenance of a safe workplace.
 The Company believes that it complies in all material respects with the applicable environmental laws and regulations, including those of the California Department of Toxic Substances Control, the Bay Area Air Quality Management District, the City of Livermore Water Resources Division and the California Division of Occupational Safety and Health.
-In fiscal 2005, the Company promptly took appropriate steps to address all of the violations noted, believes that all such violations were addressed, paid the applicable fines ranging from \$150 to \$7,750 and confirmed such corrective steps.
+In fiscal 2005, the Company received two notices of violation from the City of Livermore regarding violation of certain applicable discharge limits.
+For each notice received, the Company promptly took appropriate steps to address all of the violations noted, believes that all such violations were addressed, paid the applicable fines ranging from \$150 to \$7,750 and confirmed such corrective steps.
 Notwithstanding our corrective actions, certain of the notices of violation remain unresolved and the Company may be subject to penalties based thereupon.
-In 2006 the Company received certain notices from the City of Livermore regarding these notices and has implemented certain corrective steps.
+In 2006 the Company received certain notices from the City of Livermore regarding its waste water discharge and its overall water usage.
+The Company is working with the City regarding these notices and has implemented certain corrective steps.
 No provision has been made for loss from environmental remediation liabilities associated with the Livermore sites because the Company believes that it is not probable that a material liability has been incurred as of December 30, 2006.